Angola: Rare Endemics and More Set Departure Tour Report, June 2025

 Yellow-bellied Wattle-eye was a nice surprise in moist woodland along a dry river course!

 Our long drive to Conda, where we would be based for two nights, then began.
 One or two stops along the way for coffee and lunch produced only a few birds.
-We arrived in Conda at around 5 pm and took a drive into the forest scrub on the edge of Kumbira forest.
+We arrived in Conda at around 5 pm and took a drive into the forest scrub on the edge of Kumbira Forest.
 Here we wanted to get Pulitzer’s Longbill out of the way, to allow time for other endemics tomorrow.
 After about half an hour we had brief views of this purple-eyed skulker.
 With much excitement we then returned to our accommodation and called it a day.

 It did not take long for us to hear our first of many Gabela Akalats, and soon we had good views of a very showy pair.
 We continued along the track and found a bird party.
-This quickly added Yellow-whiskered Greenbul, Carmelite Sunbird, the weird form of Southern Hyliota, (sometimes referred to as Forest Hyliota – possibly a species of its own) and the pale-throated race of Naked-faced Barbet.
+This quickly added Yellow-whiskered Greenbul, Carmelite Sunbird, the weird local form of Southern Hyliota, (sometimes referred to as Forest Hyliota – possibly a species of its own) and the pale-throated race of Naked-faced Barbet.

 Angola birding report